ga-wdi-pvd/express-mongoose/readme.md

 ### Steps

+Create an edit form in the show view.
-1. In `views/candidates-show.hbs`, the form's `action` attribute should direct to our application's show URL.
+1. Using the `action` attribute, the form's `action` attribute should direct to our application's show URL.
+2. Using the `name` attribute, each input should store the value of a candidate attribute (i.e., `name` and `year`) to a key that exists inside of a `candidate` object.

 ### Questions